Welcoming & nourishing all with food, friendship & fun!

 We have converted the parish hall and courtyard at St John the Baptist church into a Community Hub and City Garden with a commercial standard teaching kitchen, dining area, purpose-built food bank facilities and additional meeting spaces designed to promote activity and instil a sense of belonging in your local area.

 A place where you can get together with your neighbours and get to know them better.
-Real Junk Food Project Brighton will be running a daily ‘pay as you feel’ community café from the Hub using food that would otherwise be sent to landfill.
+Real Junk Food Project Brighton are running a ‘pay as you feel’ community café from the Hub using food that would otherwise be sent to landfill.
+The café is open Tuesday to Friday: 10.00 – 14.00 (Lunch is served from 12.00).

 Opening times: